Dictionary » Adjective Words » Intolerant – Meaning, Definition, Synonyms and Antonyms

-The word Intolerant (adjective) refers to an unwillingness to accept views, beliefs, behaviors, or people that are different from one’s own.
+The word Intolerant (adjective) describes someone who is unwilling to accept views, beliefs, behaviors, or people that are different from their own.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Intolerant correctly in sentences.

 Intolerant Explained in Depth

-A complete and detailed guide to the word Intolerant including meaning, definition, examples, etymology, synonyms, and antonyms.
+A clear, practical guide to the word Intolerant, including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meanings of Intolerant

 Intolerant means lacking acceptance or respect for differences, whether in opinion, culture, identity, or lifestyle.
-It typically suggests rigidity, narrow-mindedness, or prejudice.
+It often suggests rigidity, narrow-mindedness, or prejudice, and it may show up in both attitudes and actions.

 Definition

 Intolerant refers to someone or something that refuses to acknowledge or accept opposing views, diversity, or differing values.
 It can describe individuals who are quick to judge or condemn others, especially in social, political, or religious contexts.
 Often, intolerance results in exclusion, discrimination, or conflict.
 For example, a person who refuses to work with someone of a different background may be considered intolerant.
-The term can also apply to physical sensitivities, such as food intolerance, but in a social context, it highlights an attitude of closed-mindedness.
-It is the opposite of open-mindedness and acceptance and is frequently challenged in efforts to promote equity, dialogue, and inclusion.
+The term can also apply to physical sensitivities, such as food intolerance, but in a social context it highlights an attitude of closed-mindedness.
+It is the opposite of open-mindedness and acceptance and is frequently discussed in conversations about equity, dialogue, and inclusion.

 Etymology

-The word “intolerant” originates from the Latin word intolerans, meaning “not enduring” or “unable to bear.”
+The word “intolerant” comes from the Latin intolerans, meaning “not enduring” or “unable to bear.”
 It combines the prefix in- (not) with tolerare (to bear, to endure).
-The English form entered the language in the early 17th century and quickly became associated with social and religious conflict.
-Over time, its usage broadened to encompass any lack of acceptance or refusal to recognize difference.
-Historically, the term described authoritarian systems, biased ideologies, or rigid moral codes.
-In modern usage, it often signals behavior or attitudes that go against inclusivity or equity.
+The English form entered the language in the early 17th century and quickly developed associations with social and religious conflict.
+Over time, its usage broadened to cover any lack of acceptance or refusal to recognize difference.
+Historically, it described authoritarian systems, biased ideologies, or rigid moral codes.
+In modern usage, it often signals attitudes that go against inclusivity and equity.

 Example Sentences

-- An intolerant society often fails to embrace diversity and progress.
+• An intolerant society often fails to embrace diversity and sustained progress.

-- The organization promotes dialogue over intolerant behavior or speech.
+• The committee promotes dialogue over intolerant behavior or speech.

 Intolerant Synonyms